-For people with disabilities: The Disability Information and Assistance Center (DIAL) can be reached by calling 888-677-1199 or by emailing DIAL@n4a.org any time.
+For people with disabilities: The Disability Information and Assistance Line (DIAL) can be reached by calling 888-677-1199 or by emailing DIAL@n4a.org any time.

 For older adults: Call the Eldercare Locator at 800-677-1116 or visit the website to chat live or browse resources.

 Both phone lines are staffed Monday-Friday from 9 a.m. to 8 p.m.
 (Eastern).
 Use this new infographic to help spread the word about DIAL.

 New resources for people with COVID-related disabilities